-Can there be a such things as sugar-free and gluten-free recipes that are actually delicious?
+Can there be such things as sugar-free and gluten-free recipes that are actually delicious?
 I’m here to tell you – yes!

 Isn’t it funny how holidays and sugary treats are synonymous?
 There’s almost always some kind of candy or dessert associated.
 With Thanksgiving, the main culprit is pie.
 Not that I’m complaining – I love pie!
 And now that I have a pretty awesome gluten-free pie crust, I love it even more.